 Even if you don’t have a ton of budget, surely you can spare a table or corner of your warehouse or storage space to make a tiny photo studio.
 Check out Wistia’s helpful post on creating a down and dirty lighting kit.
 Note that your photos should be at least 1600px wide to enable zooming function on most product pages.

 According to ebay, listings with high photo quality are 5% more likely to sell.
 And if you want to take your photos to the next level, Internet Retailer reports that 360-degree spin images increase conversion by a whopping 27%.
-For more tips on improving your product photography, check out this article on BigCommerce’s guide to product photography.
+For more tips on improving your product photography to increase your conversion rate, check out this article on BigCommerce’s guide to product photography.